 GAD-7 (Generalized Anxiety Disorder) is a seven-question screening tool that identifies whether a complete assessment for anxiety is indicated.

 GAD-7 SCORING: Scores of 5, 10, and 15 are taken as the cut-off points for mild, moderate and severe anxiety, respectively.
 When used as a screening tool, further evaluation is recommended when the score is 10 or greater.

-Drug and alcohol abuse (including prescription drug abuse)
+Drug and alcohol use (including prescription drug use)

 CAGE-AID is a commonly used, four-question tool used to screen for drug and alcohol use.
 The CAGE is a quick questionnaire to help determine if an alcohol and/or drug assessment is needed.
 If a person answers yes to one or more questions, a complete substance use assessment is advised.

 Columbia-Suicide Severity Rating Scale (C-SSRS), ages six years and up, comprises of 2-6 questions that can be administered in the field for risk level.